Breech Position and Breech BirthSkip to the navigation

 During most of pregnancy, there is enough room in the uterus for the baby (fetus) to change position.
 By 36 weeks of pregnancy, most babies turn into a head-down position.
 This is the normal and safest fetal position for birth.

 - Frank breech.
 The buttocks are in place to come out first during delivery.
 The legs are straight up in front of the body, with the feet near the head.
 This is the most common type of breech position.

 - Complete breech.
 The buttocks are down near the birth canal.
 The knees are bent, and the feet are near the buttocks.

 - Footling breech.
 One leg or both legs are stretched out below the buttocks.
 The leg or legs are in place to come out first during delivery.

-There is often no clear reason why the baby did not turn head-down.
-In other cases, breech position might be linked to:2
+Most of the time, there is no clear reason why the baby did not turn head-down.

 What are the signs that your baby is in breech position?

-You probably will not be able to feel whether your baby is breech.
-But if you are 36 or more weeks pregnant and think you feel the baby’s head pressing high up in your belly and/or you feel kicking in your lower belly, see your doctor for an exam.
+You probably won't be able to feel whether your baby is breech.
+But if you are 36 or more weeks pregnant and think you feel the baby's head pressing high up in your belly or you feel kicking in your lower belly, see your doctor for an exam.

 How is a breech position diagnosed?